lakiiibalint/sql-data-warehouse-project/README.md

 ## 📌 Project Overview

-This project demonstrates a **modern data warehouse** built from the ground up, covering architecture design, ETL pipeline development, dimensional data modeling, and SQL-based analytics.
+This project demonstrates a **modern data warehouse** built from the ground up, covering architecture design, ETL pipeline development, dimensional data modeling.
+(With the help of https://www.linkedin.com/in/baraa-khatib-salkini/.
+)

 ---